Fast-neutron reactor: Coolant

 All nuclear reactors produce heat which must be removed from the reactor core.
-Water, the most common coolant in thermal reactors, is generally not feasible for a fast reactor, because it acts as a neutron moderator.
+Water, the most common coolant in thermal reactors, is generally not feasible for a fast reactor, because it acts as an effective neutron moderator.

-All operating fast reactors are liquid metal cooled reactors.
+All operating fast reactors are liquid metal cooled reactors, which use sodium, lead, or lead-bismuth eutectic as coolants.
 The early Clementine reactor used mercury coolant and plutonium metal fuel.
-In addition to its toxicity to humans, mercury has a high cross section (thus, it readily absorbs the radiation, which causes nuclear reactions) for the (n,gamma) reaction, causing activation in the coolant and losing neutrons that could otherwise be absorbed in the fuel, which is why it is no longer considered as a coolant.
+In addition to its toxicity to humans, mercury has a high capture cross section (thus, it readily absorbs the neutrons, which causes nuclear reactions) for the (n,gamma) reaction, causing activation in the coolant and losing neutrons that could otherwise be absorbed in the fuel, which is why it is no longer considered useful as a coolant.

-Russia has developed reactors that use Molten lead and lead-bismuth eutectic alloys, which have been used on a larger scale in naval propulsion units, particularly the Soviet Alfa-class submarine, as well as some prototype reactors.

-Sodium-potassium alloy (NaK) is popular in test reactors due to its low melting point.
+Russia has developed reactors that use molten lead and lead–bismuth eutectic alloys, which have been used on a larger scale in naval propulsion units, particularly the Soviet Alfa-class submarine, as well as some prototype reactors.
+Sodium–potassium alloy (NaK) is popular in test reactors due to its low melting point.

 Another proposed fast reactor is a molten salt reactor, in which the salt's moderating properties are insignificant.
+The particular salt formula used is crucial as some formulas are effective moderators while others are not.

 Gas-cooled fast reactors have been the subject of research commonly using helium, which has small absorption and scattering cross sections, thus preserving the fast neutron spectrum without significant neutron absorption in the coolant.
+Purified nitrogen-15 has also been proposed as a coolant gas because it is more common than helium and also has a very low neutron absorption cross section.

 However, all large-scale fast reactors have used molten metal coolant.
 Advantages of molten metals are low cost, the small activation potential and the large liquid ranges.
 The latter means that the material has a low melting point, and a high boiling point.
 Examples of these reactors include Sodium cooled fast reactor, which are still being pursued worldwide.
 Russia currently operates two such reactors on a commercial scale.

 Additionally, Russia has around eighty reactor years of experience with the Lead-cooled fast reactor which is rapidly gaining interest.